zum Hauptbereich springen

 HOW BIG SHOULD THE KILIM BE?

-The luminous colours of this rare antique Shahsavan kilim define the room and the grand piano got a kilim symphony as it's worthy neighbour.
+The radiant colours of the antique Shahsavan kilim define the room and give the grand piano its “royal place.”

 Nomadenschaetze: A wonderful Shahsavan kilim, early, in the room of an artist and dancer